volBrain/AssemblyNet/README.md

 - "/absolute/path/to/images" should be changed to the absolute path of your image.
 This path must only contain these letters `[a-zA-Z0-9][a-zA-Z0-9_.-]`.
 - You can pass `.nii` or `.nii.gz` files
 - If you have multiple GPUs, you can change the GPU used to run AssemblyNet by changing the GPU indice set. '"device=2"' for third GPU for example.
 This Docker image uses only one GPU.
+- The produced output files will be in the same directory than the input image.

-The following command run AssemblyNet on CPU on the image /absolute/path/to/images/image.nii
+In the same way, the following command run AssemblyNet on CPU on the image /absolute/path/to/images/image.nii
 ```
 sudo docker run --rm -v /absolute/path/to/images:/data volbrain/assemblynet:1.0.0 /data/image.nii
 ```
-Here, the produced output files will be in the same directory than the input image.

 You can also process all the images in an input directory and produce the output files in an output directory, here on first GPU:
 ```